nifadyev/parallel-programming/README.md

 # parallel-programming

-Solving an educational problem using the C and MPI library for additional knowledge of parallelism
+Solving an educational problems using the C and MPI library for additional knowledge of parallelism.

+Each task is stored in separate branch